-Our Company has worked hard to build a reputation for responsible behavior and fairness—a reputation that builds trust with our customers, employees, community leaders and shareholders.
-We can continue to build trust only if we are steadfast in our focus on improving all aspects of Our Credo responsibilities including the quality of our work environment.
-This philosophy is embodied in Our Credo and in our policy on providing a harassment free workplace.
+Our Company has worked hard to build a reputation for responsible behavior and fairness—a reputation that fosters trust with our customers, employees, community leaders and shareholders.
+We can continue to build trust only if we are steadfast in our focus on improving all aspects of Our Credo responsibilities, including the quality of our work environment.
+This philosophy is embodied in Our Credo and in our Policy on providing a workplace free of harassment and bullying.

 All of us have a right to work in an environment free from the demoralizing effects of harassment, unwelcome offensive, and improper conduct.
 The Company will not tolerate harassment, bullying or conduct that could lead or contribute to harassment of employees by managers, supervisors, or co-workers.
 The Company also will actively seek to protect employees from harassment or bullying by non-employees in the workplace.
 Similarly, the Company will not tolerate harassment or bullying by its employees of non-employees with whom the Company employees have a business, service, or professional relationship.